TIBCOSoftware/mashling/docs/cli/README.md

 ```bash
 ./mashling-cli grpc generate -p /path/to/proto/file
 ```

+##### Note
+Generate command accepts basic proto file and generates stub files with `protoc` binary.
+Tool also generates support files for trigger and gRPC service in path `<MASHLING-HOME/gen/grpc>`.
+Trigger support files are created in `server` folder, gRPC service support files are created in `client` folder and stub file is generated in `<PROTONAME>` folder.
+Currently tool handles below operations.<br>

+1. Unary methods alone accepted.
+Implimentaion code is auto generated in above mentioned path.
+2. RPC method parameters should be declared in proto itself.
+3. Method should have input and output request params of message type.<br>

+Sample proto file can be found [here](https://github.com/TIBCOSoftware/mashling-recipes/tree/master/recipes/grpc-to-grpc-gateway).

 #### <a name="clean"></a>Clean
 gRPC clean command is used to remove above generated files.
 Flags -p and -a are mutually exclusive, -a is used to remove all the generated files, -p is used to remove specific files related to given proto file.